Open an SME bank account in Hong Kong: tips and requirements

 Gather all essential documents, such as Business Registration (BR) Certificates, Business Proof, or information on company directors and shareholders.
 This will save you time and prevent any delays during the document submission process.

-Make sure that your BR certificate states clearly of the scope and nature of your business activities, and that it remains valid.
+Make sure that your BR certificate states clearly the scope and nature of your business activities, and that it remains valid.

 Compare the transaction limits and fees for business accounts offered by different banks.